rust-lang/rust-wiki-backup/Doc-unit-testing.md

 ## Parallelism

 By default, tests are run in parallel, which can make interpreting failure output difficult.
-In these cases you can set the RUST_THREADS environment variable to 1 to make the tests run sequentially.
+In these cases you can set the `RUST_TEST_TASKS` environment variable to 1 to make the tests run sequentially.

 ## Benchmarking